CaseyAMeakin/Bookmarks/README.md

 It features

+* Aesthetically pleasing UI on both desktop and mobile
 * Authenticated user handling
 * Search keyword list associated with each URL bookmarked
 * A database model that keeps track of bookmark usage (access information)